-B. Environmentally Sensitive Areas Map Amendments.
+B. Environmentally Sensitive Areas Map Amendments

 - 1. The map may be updated administratively when an ESA field assessment is conducted for a property and approved by the Director of Development Services. - 2.
-Revisions and amendments to FEMA 100-year floodplain maps shall cause the boundaries of Floodplain ESAs to be readjusted accordingly. - 3.
+Revisions and amendments to FEMA 1% Annual Chance Floodplain maps shall cause the boundaries of Floodplain ESAs to be readjusted accordingly. - 3.
 Substantial amendments of the map shall follow the Zoning Amendment Procedure detailed in Subchapter 3.
-Substantial amendment is defined as changes impacting the whole city, excepting changes caused by amendments to FEMA 100-year floodplain maps. - C. Environmentally Sensitive Areas Field Assessments.
+Substantial amendment is defined as changes impacting the whole city, excepting changes caused by amendments to FEMA 1% Annual Chance Floodplain maps.

+C. Environmentally Sensitive Areas Field Assessments